-- K.H4.1 Explain key American symbols, traditions and holidays. - Key American symbols include but are not limited to American flag, bald eagle, Statue of Liberty, and Mount Rushmore. - Key traditions include but are not limited to the Pledge of Allegiance and National Anthem. - Key holidays include but are not limited to Thanksgiving, Presidents Day, Martin Luther King Jr. Day, Fourth of July, and Constitution Day.
+- K.H4.1 Explain and explore origins of key American symbols, traditions and holidays. - Key American symbols include but are not limited to American flag, bald eagle, Statue of Liberty, and Mount Rushmore. - Key traditions include but are not limited to the Pledge of Allegiance and National Anthem. - Key holidays include but are not limited to Thanksgiving, Presidents Day, Martin Luther King Jr. Day, Fourth of July, and Constitution Day.